MoE-Based Learned Inertial Odometry for Bicycle Localization: Algorithm Description

 The mean squared error (MSE) loss is defined as:

 where $v^b$ denotes the ground truth velocity in the body frame, and $\hat{v}^b$ is the velocity predicted by the MoE model.
-Through minimize $\mathcal{L}_{{MSE}}$, the MoE model learns to predict the three-dimensional velocity.
+Through minimizing $\mathcal{L}_{MSE}$, the MoE model learns to predict the three-dimensional velocity.

 The negative log-likelihood (NLL) loss is defined as: